Max Palevsky: Politics

+Palevsky was a prominent member of the Malibu Maifa, an informal group of wealthy American Jewish men who donated money to liberal and progressive causes and politicians during 1960s–1990s.

 In 1972 Palevsky donated $319,000 to George McGovern, and in 1973 he managed Tom Bradley's first successful campaign for mayor of Los Angeles.
 He made numerous friends and allies on the California political scene, including former governor Gray Davis, and was elected to serve on Common Cause's National Governing Board in 1973.
 Many were dismayed at Palevsky's $1 million contribution in support of California Proposition 25, a campaign-finance reform initiative.
 He said to Newsweek: "I am making this million-dollar contribution in hopes that I will never again legally be allowed to write huge checks to California political candidates."

-Despite his membership in the Malibu Mafia, Palvesky was less willing to support other Malibu Mafia members in efforts such as their fight to break up Big Oil.
-In 1980, Palevsky would break with other members of the Malibu Mafia who made efforts to aid the U.S. Presidential campaigns of Ted Kennedy and John B. Anderson, and supported the re-election campaign of Jimmy Carter.
+Despite his membership in the Malibu Mafia, Palevsky was less willing to support other Malibu Mafia members in efforts such as their fight to break up Big Oil and was absent from meetings discussing the formation of the Energy Action Committee (EAC).
+In 1980, Palevsky would also break with other members of the Malibu Mafia who made efforts to aid the U.S. Presidential campaigns of Ted Kennedy and John B. Anderson, and supported the re-election campaign of Jimmy Carter.

 Palevsky raised funds in 2007 to help Barack Obama with the 2008 United States presidential election.